 Roomba 880 was one of the first robotic vacuums that tried to erase the random cleaning pattern completely.
 Roomba 880 cleans your house in a preplanned manner to maximally avoid leaving out spots in your home.

-Roomba 880 is good at mapping, and it can understand where’s what.
+Roomba 880 is good at mapping, and it can understand what’s where.
 Roomba 880 uses Virtual Wall Technology, and if you see that your Roomba is having trouble navigating itself, you can place these virtual walls in the room it’s cleaning, and the smart floor cleaner will better understand the structure of the place.

-Roomba 880 has good side brushes, and it makes sure not to miss edges of your house.
-When we tested Roomba 880 in a room that was dirty for a week, it did a brilliant job and took out most of the dirt.
+Roomba 880 has good side brushes, and it makes sure not to miss the edges of your rooms and corridors.
+When we tested Roomba 880 in a room that had a week’s dirt, it did a brilliant job and took out most of the dirt.

 What I like the most about the Roomba 880 is that if the battery runs low during the cleaning process, it’ll automatically return to its docking station to get a full recharge.
 That’s a perfect feature if you plan to leave Roomba 880 on its own.

-Roomba 880 also sends notifications to the owner when the dustbin gets full so that it’s cleaned.
-If we had to rate it on a scale of ten, I’d give 9/10 since it missed a spot or two solely because Roomba 880 doesn’t have the best sensing abilities and sometimes it cleans randomly.
+Roomba 880 also sends notifications to the owner when the dustbin gets full so that it can be emptied.
+If we had to rate it on a scale of ten, I’d give 9/10 since it missed a spot or two solely because Roomba 880 doesn’t have the best sensing abilities and sometimes cleans randomly.